bibi21000/libvirt-guests-delayed/README.md

 - If something went wrong when starting guests, unit will enter in fail mode

-- If you want to stop startup process process of guests, stop the service
+- If you want to stop startup process of guests, stop the service

 > systemctl stop libvirt-guests-delayed